microsoft/autogen/README.md

 user_proxy.initiate_chat(assistant, message="Plot a chart of NVDA and TESLA stock price change YTD.")
 # This initiates an automated chat between the two agents to solve the task
 ```
-### Multi-agent conversations
-AutoGen agents can communicate with each other to solve tasks.
-This allows for more complex and sophisticated applications than would be possible with a single LLM.

-### Customization
-AutoGen agents can be customized to meet the specific needs of an application.
-This includes the ability to choose the LLMs to use, the types of human input to allow, and the tools to employ.

-### Human participation
-AutoGen seamlessly allows human participation.
-This means that humans can provide input and feedback to the agents as needed.

 This example can be run with
 ```python